amatotsuji/osin-mysql/README.md

 // CreateClient stores the client in the database and returns an error, if something went wrong.
 CreateClient(client osin.Client) error

-// UpdateClient updates the client (identified by it's id) and replaces the values with the values of client.
+// UpdateClient updates the client (identified by its id) and replaces the values with the values of client.
 // Returns an error if something went wrong.
 UpdateClient(client osin.Client) error